-FATCA Withholding - FATCA withholding might affect payments on the Notes
+U.S. Foreign Account Tax Compliance Withholding - FATCA withholding might affect payments on the Notes

-Sections 1471 through 1474 of the Code, any regulations or agreements thereunder (including any agreement described in Section 1471(b) of the Code) or official interpretations thereof, intergovernmental agreements between the United States and other jurisdictions facilitating the implementation thereof (each such agreement, an "IGA") and any law, rule or official practice implementing such an IGA (together, "FATCA") impose a reporting regime and, potentially, a 30% withholding tax with respect to: (a) certain payments from sources within the United States and (b) "foreign passthru payments" ("Foreign Passthru Payments") (a term not yet defined as of the date of this Base Prospectus) made to certain non-U.S. financial institutions that do not comply with the FATCA reporting regime and certain investors that do not provide identification information with respect to interests issued by a participating non-U.S. financial institution.
-If an amount in respect of such withholding tax were to be deducted or withheld from interest, principal or other payments made in respect of the Notes, then neither the Bank nor any paying agent nor any other person would, pursuant to the Conditions of the Notes, be required to pay additional amounts as a result of the deduction or withholding.
+The U.S. Foreign Account Tax Compliance Act ("FATCA") imposes a reporting regime and, potentially, a 30%. withholding tax with respect to: (a) certain payments from sources within the United States, (b) "foreign passthru payments" (a term not yet defined as of the date of this Base Prospectus) made to certain non-U.S. financial institutions that do not comply with this new reporting regime and (c) payments to certain investors that do not provide identification information with respect to interests issued by a participating non-U.S. financial institution.
+The Bank would likely be classified as a financial institution for these purposes.

+If an amount in respect of such withholding tax were to be deducted or withheld from interest, principal or other payments made in respect of the Notes, then neither the Bank nor any paying agent nor any other person would, pursuant to the conditions of the Notes, be required to pay additional amounts as a result of the deduction or withholding.
 As a result, investors might receive less interest or principal than expected.
+Prospective investors should refer to the section "Taxation - U.S. Foreign Account Tax Compliance Act."